 Originally Published in Veterinary Practice News, February 2013 – Download as a PDF

 At our small animal clinic we perform multiple surgeries a day.
-Our routine usage of Aesculight surgical CO2 laser allows for greatly simplified soft-tissue surgeries, such as femoral head osteotomy and enucleation surgery1 and ovariohysterectomy (OHE) described in detail in this article.
+Our routine usage of Aesculight surgical CO2 laser allows for greatly simplified soft-tissue surgeries, such as femoral head osteotomy and enucleation surgery and ovariohysterectomy (OHE) described in detail in this article.

 OHE is a fundamental abdominal surgery and is one of the most frequently performed soft tissue surgeries in veterinary practices today.

-The main complications of OHE, traditionally performed with a steel scalpel and electrocautery, are postoperative pain, hemorrhage, swelling and infection2.
+The main complications of OHE, traditionally performed with a steel scalpel and electrocautery, are postoperative pain, hemorrhage, swelling and infection.
 At our clinic we perform all OHE procedures with a CO2 surgical laser because this technique addresses all of the aforementioned complications.

 Pets undergoing CO2 laser-assisted OHE appear to feel less to no pain, and they recover and resume their usual activities faster than after the same procedure done with a scalpel and electrocautery.

 Below is a step-by-step description of the “nogauze” spay procedure performed with CO2 laser on a young female cat.
 We refer to this procedure as nogauze as there is no need to use gauze to manage bleeding, and we only use one or two moist gauzes as a backstop and for wiping off the “char”.